Madhunc5229/color-segmentation-using-K-means/README.md

 # color-segmentation-using-K-means
-### This project segments colors using K-means clustering algorithm
+### This project segments colors in an image using K-means clustering algorithm

 ## Dependencies